bradymholt/jsh/README.md

     _myscript.ts_

     ```ts
-    #!/usr/bin/env npx ts-node
+    #!/usr/bin/env -S npx ts-node
     import "jsh"

     const contents: string = "Hello jsh from TypeScript";
     echo(contents)
     ```

-    _Note: The above shebang includes 2 arguments which will not work in some enviroments like Linux.
+    _Note: The above shebang includes multiple arguments which will not work in some enviroments (including older versions of Linux).
 See [this post](https://github.com/TypeStrong/ts-node/issues/639#issuecomment-885817246) for a workaround._

 1. Run it: `chmod +x ./myscript.ts && ./myscript.ts`.

 ### ES Modules